boolean-uk/csharp-tdd-oop-bobs-bagels/domain-model.md

 So customers can see the incredible amount of money they saved \
 I want the receipt to display all the discounts

+13. Extension 4 Part 1 - SMS \
+As a manager, \
+So customers can get order information digitally \
+I want users to receive a text with their order summary,\
+and delivery time when they complete their order.

 | Classes   | Methods                                     | Scenario                                              | Outputs                 |
 |-----------|---------------------------------------------|-------------------------------------------------------|-------------------------|
 | Basket    | List\<Product> products {get; set;}          | Store all products currently in basket                | List\<Product> products  |